tjintranet/CLAYS-POD-Order-Processing-Tool/README.md

 ## 📄 License

 This application is designed specifically for Clays Ltd print-on-demand operations.
-All configuration and branding elements are customized for Clays POD workflow requirements with status-aware processing capabilities.
+All configuration and branding elements are customized for Clays POD workflow requirements with status-aware processing capabilities and XML specification generation.

 ## 🎯 Quick Start Guide